 Here are the measurements you need to consider in your door width is less than 32":

-Most pinballs we ship either come fully assembled (
+Most pinballs we ship either come fully assembled (With Legs On, Head Folded Down)

 or come brand new in-the-box from the factory.
 Pinball heads can be taken off to reduce